eProsima/all-docs/source/dds-suite/intro.rst

   For more information about *eProsima Micro XRCE-DDS* please refer to `eProsima Micro XRCE-DDS documentation page <https://micro-xrce-dds.docs.eprosima.com/>`_.

+- :ref:`PlotJuggler eProsima Edition <plotjuggler_eprosima_edition>`:
+  *eProsima Fast DDS Visualizer Plugin* is a plugin for the *PlotJuggler* application.
+  PlotJuggler is a graphical desktop application providing visualization features of data series, time series, X-Y plots.
+  It also adds data management features, such as data import and export, custom and built-in data manipulation functions, data series merges, etc.
+  Also, this software supports many different layouts, with dynamic, rich and user-friendly customization.
+  `PlotJuggler eProsima Edition documentation page <https://plotjuggler-fastdds-plugins.readthedocs.io>`_.

 .. toctree::
     :caption: Getting started